 Solid or engineered wood

 Well, discussion as old as time and enough controversial already.
-In fact, there are equal quantity of fans from the both fandoms, however we are going to point out the main advantages and disadvantages of the both options.
-Overall, solid wood is the classic, traditional option.
+In fact, there is an equal quantity of fans from both fandoms, however, we are going to point out the main advantages and disadvantages of both options.
+Overall, solid wood is a classic, traditional option.
 It is the first to be used as a flooring option and is time-proven as solid and beautiful, a common choice for many.
 One of the main advantages of solid wood is the fact that the timbers are thicker than engineered wood’s planks and because of that can be re-sanded and re-finished multiple times.

 You don’t have a wooden floor yet… what to be aware of?